andrewkroh/go-examples/fleetpkg-indexer/docs/README.md

 You can use the data to answer questions like this and more:

 - What ECS fields are declared in a data stream?
+  `@type:field and @integration:1password and @data_stream:audit_events`
 - Are the fields with the same name but different data types?
+- What packages are not deprecated but are "rsa2elk"?
+  - `@attributes:"rsa2elk" and not @attributes:"deprecated" and @type:"manifest" and @owner:"elastic/security-external-integrations" `
+- What packages are deprecated?
+  - `@attributes:"deprecated" and @type:"manifest"`

 ### Usage Example